 Business tools courses

 In today’s technology-obsessed world, it seems like there’s constantly a new program or piece of software to master.
 Let’s stay focused on the basics and cover three different business tools you’ll want to know the ins and outs of.

 Excel has tons of different use cases for your team’s projects or your entire small business, but dipping a toe in can be intimidating.
 This course includes both basic and advanced training so you can become a better, faster, and stronger Excel user — regardless of how much knowledge you’re starting with.

 Microsoft Word might seem like a basic word processor, but it’s capable of so much more than you’re likely giving it credit for.
-With 62 lessons, this course will familiarize you with all of Word’s features and show you how to create professional-looking documents (without fighting with margins or that taunting blinking text cursor).
+With more than 62 lessons, this course will familiarize you with all of Word’s features and show you how to create professional-looking documents (without fighting with margins or that taunting blinking text cursor).

 If you prefer cloud-based programs, then this course is the better fit for you.
 Packed with practical tutorials, these lessons will equip you with what you need to know to effectively use Google Drive, as well as apps like Google Docs, Sheets, Slides, and Forms.